guybedford/chomp/docs/task.md

 In PowerShell, defined environment variables in the task `env` are in addition made available as local variables supporting output via `$NAME` instead of `$Env:Name` for better cross-compatibility with posix shells.
 This process is explicit only - system-level environment variables are not given this treatment though.

+In addition, static environment variable replacements are available via `${{VAR}}`, with optional spacing.
+Replacements that cannot be resolved to a known environment variable will be replaced with an empty string.
+Static replacements are available for environment variables and the shell engine run command.
+Set `env-replace = false` to disable static environment variable replacement for a given task.

 _chompfile.toml_
 ```toml
 version = 0.1